asciimo/trilogy/oop.md

 Audience
 ---
-This lesson is intended for students who have some experience with fundamental procedural programming concepts, particularly **variables**, **scope**, **data structures** and **functions**.
+This lesson is intended for beginning students who have some experience with fundamental procedural programming concepts, particularly **variables**, **scope**, **data structures** and **functions**.
 Students should be confident in their ability to write useful programs, and eager to learn new tools and techniques for building more complex applications and systems.
 Familiarity with JavaScript is useful, but not necessary.

 Lesson Materials
 ---